Leonardo-Boss/suckless-site/tools.suckless.org/slock/patches/terminalkeys.md

 Description
 -----------

-Add key commands that are commonly used in terminal applications (e.g. bash, login) to slock.
+Add key commands that are commonly used in terminal applications (in particular the login prompt) to slock.

 Mappings: